 Single pin sights certainly reign superior when it comes to accuracy.
 The ability to use a sight tape and set the sight for a specific distance allows for as much precision in your shot as possible.
 By removing the guesswork on where your pin is aiming, you improve your chances of making a clean kill or hitting the bull's-eye.
 If a kill-shot is what you are after, check out our pick of the best bow sights for deer hunting, they will do the job nicely!

-🏆 Winner: Single pin
+Winner: Single Pin

 Quick Use on Moving Targets